trychlos/pwix-roles/README.md

     If `onlyScoped` is falsy, all roles will be returned.

-    Returns:
-    - on client side, a `Promise` which resolves to the result array
-    - on server side, the above result array.
+    Available both on client and server.

 - `Roles.getUsersInScope( scope )`

-    Parms:
-    - `scope`: a scope identifier

-    Returns:
-    - on server side, the array of user identifiers of accounts which have a role in this scope
+    An async function which returns the array of user identifiers of accounts which have a role in this scope, maybe empty.

-    - on client side, a `Promise` which resolves to the result array.
+    Available both on client and server.

 - `Roles.isRoleScoped( role )`

-    Whether the specified role is scoped.
+    Whether the specified role is defined as scoped.

+    Available both on client and server.

 - `Roles.ready()`